 There is certainly a more westernised or even European feel here which may come as a bit of a bolt out of the blue if you arrive having spent months travelling in the Andes.
 If you started out in Buenos Aires and are now heading north, Salta may well be the last glimpse you will have of civilisation as you know it ahead of your travels in the more indigenous South American countries.

 That’s not to say Salta is like a city in Europe or the US, far from it.
 It still moves to a Latin American beat and unique Argentine customs are very evident.

 The Long Siesta

 In Salta, the siesta seems to last practically the entire afternoon.
-There are a couple of really long shopping streets which aren’t that dissimilar from ones you find in the UK or Australia with the exception that between 1pm and 5:30pm they are all shut.
+There are a couple of really long shopping streets which aren’t that dissimilar from ones you find in the UK or Australia for example, with the exception that between 1:00 p.m. and 5:00 p.m. they are all shut.

-Salta is also a nice place to sample Argentine cuisine.
-You may find some of the famous Argentinean steak houses don’t really cater to travellers on a budget, however you will notice plenty of good value pizza places (pizza is also very popular in the country).
+Salta is also an excellent place to sample Argentine cuisine.
+You may find some of the famous Argentinian steak houses don’t really cater to travellers on a budget, however you will notice plenty of good value pizza joints (pizza is also very popular in the country).

 Empanadas are another traditional and popular snack in Salta and across Argentina, which features in our rundown of the best places to travel in 2023.
 These tasty and cheap pastry items come with a variety of different fillings and Salta has plenty of restaurants and snack bars where you can try them.
 Most of the cheaper restaurants are at the end of town closest to the bus station.